 After registering your domain name and signing up for a website hosting package, you can now install and configure your Domain Name System (DNS).
 This is a directory that connects web browsers to your website.

 The hosting servers are identified with unique IP addresses.
-Setting up your DNS links your registered domain name to the IP address of the server (or the portion of it) that will host your website.
+Setting up your DNS links your registered domain name to the server’s IP address (or the portion of it) that will host your website.
 This way, when people type your domain name into their browsers, it will pull up content from the linked server folder.

 DNS is usually preconfigured by your website host.
 However, there are times when you need to put on your techie gloves and manually carry out the configuration.
 This can be a pretty complicated process but here’s a simplified guide for DNS configuration.